 This is one of my current favorites.
 It is the Joshua Been Daytripper easel.
 It is the lightest weight, with retractable hooks that make it easy to pack and carry.
 This is for oil painters.

-I love this one for painting or for around town.
+This one below looks like a good one for painting for around town.
 The palette is for oil/acrylic painters.
+Good for painting small.

-If you can paint small, this is a good one.
+If you can paint small, this one below looks like a good one.

 There are many very small pochades – Artwork Essentials, Guerilla, and Utrecht offer some nice ones.